terrnance/nba_simulator/README.md

 ## Future Work

-I plan on committing the rest of my files later so that others can run my code and simulate NBA games for themselves.
-I also plan on creating an app so that others can simulate games on the go.
+I plan on creating an app so that others can simulate games on the go.
+I might also potentially update the algorithms used for calculating a player's rating and creating the box score.

 ## Acknowledgments